 ENTER THE ROTH 401k/403b

 Almost 80% of these qualified plans now offer a Roth option for employee contributions.
 The main difference between Roth 401k contributions and Traditional 401k contributions is when you owe federal income tax on the money.
 When making Traditional contributions, you get an upfront tax benefit because your taxable income is reduced by the amount you contribute.
 For example, if you’re in the 32% marginal tax bracket and you contribute the maximum $19,500 contribution for 2020, you would reduce your 2020 income tax bill by $6,240 ($19,500 x 32%) which is significant savings to be sure.
-It isn’t until you begin withdrawing your money (after 59.5 years old to avoid a 10% penalty from the IRS) that your withdrawals are taxed to you as regular income at whatever your marginal tax rate is for that year.
+It isn’t until you begin withdrawing your money (after 59.5 years old to avoid a 10% penalty) that your withdrawals are taxed to you as regular income at whatever your marginal tax rate is for that year.